annefried/annefried.github.io/_pages/about.md

 * Valentin Knappich (2023-), document-level processing of patent text, co-supervised with Simon Razniewski (Bosch Center for Artificial Intelligence)
 * Timo Schrader (2023-), temporal processing of text, co-supervised with Lukas Lange and Simon Razniewski (Bosch Center for Artificial Intelligence)
-* Wei Zhou (2023-), document-level modeling of text, co-supervised with Heike Adel (Bosch Center for Artificial Intelligence)
+* Wei Zhou (2023-), document-level modeling of text, co-supervised with Heike Adel and Mohsen Mesgar (Bosch Center for Artificial Intelligence)

 I also work(ed) very closely with the following PhD students: